Rama-Chunduri/Task-Manager/README.md

  > Screenshots of the input/output after running your application
  ## Installation/Usage
  > Instructions on installing and running your application
-> To run our application, please open VSC.
+> To run our application, please open VSC or Linux/macOS.
 Installation for VS code can be found here [Here](https://code.visualstudio.com/docs/cpp/CMake-linux).
 >
 > To clone the repository, go all the way to the top and click on code.
 After you have clicked on the code, there will be a link underneath HTTPS which you can copy and paste into the terminal.
 This should push all of the files into your vsc and you are now one step closer to running the program.
 >